MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_05_goals_and_scorecard.md

     ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab05/L05_image046.png)

-Great job, you have enabled Microsoft Teams integration for Dynamics 365 and turned on Microsoft Teams chats inside Dynamics 365. **Please continue to the next task.**
+Great job, you have helped Reed enable Microsoft Teams integration for Dynamics 365 and turn on Microsoft Teams chats inside Dynamics 365.
+This will help Reed improve collaboration between teams and improve performance on goals.
+Please continue to the next task. **Please continue to the next task.**

 ### Task 2: Add Link chats to Dynamics 365 records